cowboyd/nano/README.md

 be confusing, along with the fact that using bare `yield` for promises would suffer from the same issues typing issues as in Effection v1 and v2.

+#### no implicit suspend

+For the same reason that `Promise` is not yieldable, neither is `undefined`.
+Since it is not iterable, it cannot be used with a `yield*` expression which means that you must have an explicit `suspend()` operation if that's what you want your task to do.
+Again, we could include `undefined` in the `Control` type, but it feels awkward to sometimes use `yield` and sometimes `yield*` Of all the clear departures from the old API, I think this is not very controversial.

+#### Inspector may be very different

+With the sparse task tree that only has tasks for concurrent operations, it is a big unknown how we will generate the visualization for operations on the stack.
+Will this radically affect how we generate our visualization?

 [Effection]: https://frontside.com/effection
 [state monad pattern]: https://github.com/cowboyd/delimited-continuations-tutorial/blob/main/exercise-9.ts